evandrocoan/lark/README.md

 I also still sending back to the upstream (lark-parser) new changes or fixes which could be introduced back on the lark main repository.

 **Beginners**:
-Lark is not just another parser.
+Pushdown is not just another parser.
 It can parse any grammar you throw at it, no matter how complicated or ambiguous, and do so efficiently.